Jezen5Volk/MKIDControlCode/README.md

 # MKIDControlCode
-control code for a digital attenuator as part of the  Third Generation Digital Readout for MKIDs
+Control code for a digital attenuator as part of the  Third Generation Digital Readout for MKIDs